945 Madison Avenue: 2015–2020: Met Breuer

 The Metropolitan Museum of Art, looking to build its presence in the modern and contemporary art scenes, agreed to lease the building in 2011, to enter into effect around 2015.
 The museum was also looking to display its contemporary and modern art while its Fifth Avenue building's wing was renovated, making the move potentially temporary from the beginning.
 The building underwent a $12.95 million renovation ahead of the Met opening.
 This included a thorough cleaning, led by Beyer Blinder Belle.
 The architects also stripped decades of additions, decluttering the lobby of posters, postcard racks, and wires.
 Floors were re-waxed, and the lobby's lights were replaced with custom LED bulbs.
 The restoration was careful to preserve elements of natural aging; Breuer chose materials like wood and bronze that would change positively over time.

-The Metropolitan Museum of Art opened the Met Breuer at 945 Madison Avenue in 2016, and named the branch after its architect.
-The museum housed its contemporary art in the modern building for the next four years.
-The Met announced its plan to hand over the building to the Frick Collection in September 2018, off-loading three years of rent from its eight year lease.
-The plan was set for the Frick to open in 2020 in the space.
-Critics of the Met Breuer viewed the news as confirmation that the Met branch was a bad idea, and the institution's president stated that its future was in the main building.
-The Met simultaneously announced it will renovate its modern and contemporary galleries, at a proposed cost of $500 million, modified from a 2014 announcement of a $600 million renovation.
-The Met Breuer cost $18 million to operate each year.
-The planned sublease would cost the Frick $45 million, an undisclosed portion of the Met's lease from the Whitney Museum.
+The Metropolitan Museum of Art opened the Met Breuer at 945 Madison Avenue in 2016, naming the branch after its architect.
+The museum housed its contemporary art in the building for the next four years.
+In a surprise announcement in September 2018, the Met announced its plan to close the Met Breuer and hand over the building to the Frick Collection.
+The Met's director stated that the museum's future was in its main building, and simultaneously announced it will renovate its modern and contemporary galleries at a proposed cost of $500 million ($100 million less than was announced for the project in 2014).
+The decision would offload three years of rent from its eight-year lease, remove $18 million in annual operation costs, and allow the Frick to open in 2020 in the building with a $45 million sublease (an undisclosed portion of the Met's lease from the Whitney Museum).
+Robin Pogrebin, writing for The New York Times, stated that critics of the Met Breuer would undoubtedly view the news of the Met Breuer closing as confirmation that the branch was a bad idea.

-The museum was originally set to close in July 2020, after its last exhibit, though it closed temporarily during the COVID-19 pandemic in March of that year.
+The museum was originally set to close in July 2020, after its last exhibition, though it closed temporarily during the COVID-19 pandemic in March of that year.
 That June, the Met decided to close its space there permanently, despite the short-lived exhibition.
+The closure was a priority of incoming Met director Max Hollein, as it had an expensive lease, low attendance, and mixed reviews.